nut-tree/website/docs/tutorial-first_steps/installation.md

 # Installation

-With our prerequisits met, let’s continue installing.
+With our prerequisites met, let’s continue installing.
 The following steps are meant to be carried out in a dedicated directory of your choice.
-I will simply refer to this directory as `working directory`.
+We will simply refer to this directory as `working directory`.

 ## npm project